Cedar Springs Residential Project

 Cedar Springs proved an ideal candidate for structural thermal breaks.
 The facility boasts 146 units or suites, many with cantilevered concrete eyebrows (shade-producing concrete slabs) and balconies.
 In addition, PARC was looking to achieve LEED Gold certification for Cedar Springs, a regulatory requirement in Vancouver for new construction, and attained it in June 2017.

-An Isokorb® product from Schöck North America is an engineered construction element the same approximate width as the building's exterior wall that creates a thermal break between the interior and exterior sides of these penetrations.
-It contains insulation and load-bearing components with rebar that is fully cast into the slab at the penetration.
+The Isokorb® modules used were engineered construction elements the same approximate width as the building's exterior wall that creates a thermal break between the interior and exterior sides of these penetrations.
+They contain insulation and load-bearing components with rebar that is fully cast into the slab at the penetration.

 They reduce heat loss and carbon emissions at balcony penetrations by up to 90 percent at the penetration, and up to 14% for the building overall, contributing significantly to the project team's strategy in achieving LEED Gold certification.